Chinese New Year 2026 in Manchester – Tradition, Celebration and Fireworks

 If you're planning a private celebration, safety and respect for your neighbours are key.
 Here’s how to create a magical but responsible firework experience at home:

-Keep a bucket of water and fire extinguisher nearby
+Keep a bucket of water and a fire extinguisher nearby.

 Best Fireworks for Chinese New Year at Home

-Family Pack: Ideal for a safe, balanced celebration with children
+Family Pack: Ideal for a safe, balanced celebration with children.
+Fun for all ages!

-King Reborn: Adds a majestic finale to your evening
+King Reborn: Adds a majestic finale to your evening, making it truly unforgettable.

 Tips for a Memorable Chinese New Year Experience

-Gift red envelopes with small amounts of money as a gesture of good fortune
+Gift Red Envelopes: Fill them with small amounts of money as a gesture of good fortune.
+It’s a lovely tradition!

 Where to Buy Chinese New Year Fireworks in Manchester